 All residents will be enrolled as graduate students of the Graduate School of The Ohio State University and will complete either an MS or PhD degree.
 These graduate degree programs are an integral component of our residency training.
-The Department offers a comprehensive selection of graduate courses taught within the Veterinary Medical Center and coordinated so as to have minimal impact on clinical service responsibilities and opportunities (see Section G: CVM Graduate Program Handbook).
-Tuition fees for MS graduate courses are supported in full by the Department; however, tuition fees for residents pursuing PhD degrees are not funded by the Department.
+The Department offers a comprehensive selection of graduate courses taught within the College of Veterinary Medicine and coordinated so as to have minimal impact on clinical service responsibilities and opportunities (see Section G: CVM Graduate Program Handbook).

 Degrees are awarded to students who have demonstrated the ability to successfully perform significant original independent research in any of the areas of specialization within the Department of Veterinary Clinical Sciences, AND who have presented the results of their research orally and in writing to their peers and colleagues, AND completed all graduate course work requirements.
 It is expected that the results of this research will eventuate in the publication of at least 1 manuscript in a peer-reviewed journal.